In Ville Platte, Jack Miller’s bbq and cocktail sauces are still made the same way, by family.

 “I started here when I was 9.”

-He was in the naval reserve, a Vietnam Veteran. his mom sent him some BBQ sauce.
+He was in the naval reserve as a young man, a Vietnam Veteran.
+While away, his mom would send him homemade BBQ sauce.

 Kermit’s napping spot even has three BBQ pits, as it should, of course.

 Asked if he’s ever met a vegetarian, Kermit says their product is not a problem for those who prefer to abstain from meat.